 —Herbert Hoover (1874 – 1964)

-Architect/Engineering are cross-discipline teams that truly “take a system view” on solution development.
-They participate in the definition of the higher-level functional and Nonfunctional Requirements, analyze technical trade-offs, determine the major components and subsystems, and define the interfaces and collaborations between them.
-They understand the Solution Context and work with the teams, Customers, and Suppliers to help ensure fitness for use in the Customer’s environment.
+These individuals, or cross-disciplinary teams, truly “take a system view” on solution development (SAFe Lean-Agile Principle #2).
+They participate in defining the higher-level functional and Nonfunctional Requirements (NFRs).
+That includes analyzing technical trade-offs, determining the major components and subsystems, and defining the interfaces and collaborations between them.
+They understand the Solution Context and work with the teams, Customers, and Suppliers to help ensure fitness.

-And, of course, they are Lean-Agile Leaders who understand the complexities of large-scale solution development, and they apply Lean and Agile practices to address them.
+And, of course, SAFe System/Architect Engineers are Lean-Agile Leaders who understand the complexities of large-scale solution development and apply SAFe Lean-Agile principles and practices to address them.

 Architect/Engineering align the Value Stream and Agile Release Trains to a common technological and architectural vision of the Solution under development.
 They participate in defining the system and subsystems, validate technology assumptions, and evaluate alternatives.
 They support Solution development through providing, communicating, and evolving the larger technological and architectural view of the solution.

-Arch/Eng teams occur at both the Program and Value Stream Levels.
+Arch/Eng teams occur at both the Program and Large Solution Levels.
 System Arch/Eng operates mainly in the context of the Agile Release Train, where they work with Agile Teams and provide technical enablement with respect to subsystems and capability areas under the purview of the ART.
 Solution Arch/Eng teams provide technical leadership for evolving architectural capabilities of the entire solution.

 Both involve tight collaboration with business stakeholders, teams, Customers, Suppliers, and third-party stakeholders in defining the technology infrastructure, decomposition into components and subsystems, and the definition of interfaces between subsystems and between the solution and Solution Context.